Motor vehicle crash fatality rates are higher among males in every age group (according to NHTSA data). What can you do about it?

 Perhaps you opt to get several such tickets before finally realizing you can change your behavior.

-Some people keep speeding like crazy until they cause a serious auto crash that nearly costs them their lives.
+Some people keep speeding like crazy until they cause a major automobile accident that nearly costs them their lives.

 Each person has their own point.
 Yours can be as serious as a fatal accident.
 Or you can change your mindset now and drive a different way starting this minute – before serious consequences happen.

 Ultimately, you’ve heard all the stats and stories hundreds of times.
-It’s up to you to take simple actions, like leaving earlier so you don’t feel rushed, so you drive safer and reduce your chances of a serious accident or injury.
+It’s up to you to take simple actions, like leaving earlier so you don’t feel rushed, so you drive safer and reduce your chances of needing a serious injury attorney.